Set up AWS CloudTrail and GuardDuty connectors.

 Amazon CloudTrail is a service provided by AWS that allows you to enable logging of AWS API calls.
 This is useful for auditing, compliance, and security purposes.
 Below are the general steps for creating and configuring AWS CloudTrail.

-Note: The ARN of S3, SNS, and KMS (if enabled) will be used when configuring the IAM role.
+Note: The ARN of S3, SNS, and KMS (if enabled) will be used when configuring the IAM role and the Radiant Security connector.
+Be sure to copy and store those values.

 Note: You need to perform this step using the Management Account for the AWS Organizations or use an account that is Delegated Administrator for AWS Organizations.
 Otherwise the checkbox Enable for all accounts in my organization won't be available.